 Interestingly, the “recording interrupted” error did not happen here.
 This might point to the source of the problem being something to do with the memory card and data transfer.

 And oh, Flicker Reduction at auto levels didn’t seem to work at the beginning of the video.
 I would need to experiment with other settings.

 Unconvinced that it was all due to the memory card, I tested 4K video recording again two nights later.
 This time, I placed the D7500 on a street railing, which then more or less simulated the use of a tripod.

 And ever since, everything is working as it should.
 Even in handheld situations.

 Whatever the reason, I have no way of testing, unless the error happens again.
 (Which is naturally something I wouldn’t wish for!)
-For the moment, I’m thus satisfied with video recording on the D7500.
-Sorry, cellphones, I’d be using you guys for Instagram pics only, for the next year or so.
+For the moment, I’m thus satisfied with D7500 video recording functions and qualities.
+Sorry, cellphones!
+I’d be using you guys for Instagram pics only, for the next year or so.

 As I wrote in part one, I’m not the sort of DSLR user who delves into technical features.
 Thus, this concludes my review/presentation of the Nikon D7500.
 In summary, I’m a proud, happy owner!